 Sputum samples from all active patients with TB included in the study were cultured on a solid medium using Roche culture medium.
-Positive cultures were subsequently subjected to strain isolation, identification and DST.
+Positive cultures were subsequently subjected to strain isolation, identification, and DST.
 The DST for TB was divided into two parts.
-First, sputum samples were collected to culture Mtb; subsequently, the drug susceptibility of the strains was tested using kits.
-Strain identification was accomplished by qualified researchers using a gene chip method, which employed a DNA microarray chip to qualitatively detect samples from clinically suspected patients for Mtb and non-tuberculous mycobacteria.
+First, sputum samples for culturing Mtb were collected, and then the drug susceptibility of Mtb was tested using kits.
+Strain identification was accomplished by qualified researchers using a gene chip method, which employed a DNA microarray chip to qualitatively detect samples from clinically suspected patients with TB Mycobacterium and non-TB Mycobacterium.
 The detailed procedures followed the Laboratory Testing Guidelines for Tuberculosis [6].
-To ensure the accuracy and reliability of the gene chip method in strain identification, a series of quality assurance measures were implemented, including the establishment of standardized operating procedures, the adoption of double-blind testing processes, the introduction of positive and negative controls, inter-laboratory comparisons, the development of quality control metrics, ongoing quality improvement plans, detailed record-keeping and adherence to ethical standards.
-Through these stringent quality control measures, the consistency and traceability of the experimental results were ensured and enhanced the scientific validity of the research.
-The acidic Roche culture medium was manufactured by Hangzhou Innovation Biotechnology Co., Ltd (Hangzhou, Zhejiang, China).
-The DST kit and gene chip were purchased from Beijing Boao Biological Group Co., Ltd. (Beijing, Beijing, China), both compliant with national standards.
+To ensure the accuracy and reliability of the gene chip method in strain identification, a series of quality assurance measures were implemented.
+These measures included the establishment of standardized operating procedures, the adoption of double-blind testing processes, the introduction of positive and negative controls, inter-laboratory comparisons, the development of quality control metrics, ongoing quality improvement plans, detailed record-keeping and adherence to ethical standards.
+Through these stringent quality control measures, the consistency and traceability of the experimental results were ensured, thereby enhancing the scientific validity and credibility of the research.
+The acidic Roche culture medium was manufactured by Hangzhou Innovation Biotechnology Co., Ltd. The DST kit and gene chip were purchased from Beijing Boao Biological Group Co., Ltd., and both were compliant with national standards.